WSU-4110/Dinners-Done/README.md

 -Backend (arrays, functions, classes, etc.) and main debugging - MOHAMMED CHOKR, KRISTINA KARNICK
      **After-class discussions on basic structures and assignment of individual components that can be begun prior to completion of other parts of project

-*Because our work will be very tightly intertwined and also dependent upon the others' components, Mohammed and I will both be performing lead duties.
-This will ensure that both of us can complete work at times convenient to us and not always synchronous.

 -Decided to have 1 PowerPoint begun and shared.
 Each member can add details to his/her own slide with details of duties and progress
 -As sprints progress, components that require more time/work than others can be re-addressed and jobs shared -Main functionality the primary goal of first sprint.
 Later sprints likely to be fine-tuning and perfecting; additional functionality or database entries if